 Too few and you won’t be sent the better surveys because you’re not active enough.
 Too many and you’re not earning enough points to make it worth your while.

 Points don’t expire as long as you keep your account active by doing at least one survey every twelve months and the points you earn are added to your account immediately, there is no processing period.

-How to Redeem
+How to Redeem Your Money

-The points you earn will turn into cash or gift cards.
-There is a minimum of $10 to cash out, but since most surveys are worth between 100-200 points, it doesn’t take long to reach that threshold.
+The points you earn will turn into extra cash or gift cards.
+There is a minimum of $10 to cash out, but since most online surveys are worth between 100-200 points, it doesn’t take long to reach that threshold.